 FORREST moves across to HOWARD and takes the petrol pump from his hand.
-He hangs up the nozzle.

-FORREST leans down and hauls the two OFFICERS to their feet.
-He pushes the summons into ABSHIRE'S pocket.
+He hangs up the nozzle, then leans down and hauls the two OFFICERS to their feet.

-FORREST You boys shoulda known better to come around when Howard's been on the stump whiskey for a few days. (beat) You might wanna get out of here.
+You boys shoulda known better to come around when Howard's been on the stump whiskey for a few days. (beat) You might wanna get out of here.
 Not sure if Howard thinks you got the message yet.